wodanaz/Genomewide_alignment/README.md

 ```

-To extract fasta files from a feature bed file:

-1. we need to convert HAL to MAF for each chromosome
+Next, we need to convert HAL to MAF for each chromosome:

 ```bash